-A member or Authorized Representative may appeal when he or she has a concern regarding a adverse determination of a claim or other action by Coordinated Care under the contract and wishes to have it reviewed.
+A Member or Authorized Representative may Appeal when he or she has a concern regarding an Adverse Determination of a claim or other action by Coordinated Care under the Contract and wishes to have it reviewed.
 There is an internal Appeal, as well as additional voluntary External Appeal level available.
 Certain matters requiring quicker consideration may qualify for a level of Expedited Appeal and are described separately later in this section.

 An Internal Appeal is a form of Grievance for review of an Adverse Determination.
 An Adverse Determination is a decision that was made, based on review of information that was provided, to deny, reduce, modify, or terminate an admission, continued inpatient stay, or the availability of any other healthcare services, for failure to meet the requirements for coverage based on medical necessity, appropriateness of healthcare setting and level of care, or effectiveness.
-An Internal Appeal is reviewed as either a Standard/Non-expedited Internal Appeal or as an Expedited Internal Appeal.
-If a decision on an Appeal is required immediately due to your health needs, an expedited Appeal may be requested.
-A member, or a member's authorized representative, may request an Expedited External Review at the same time as they are requesting an Expedited Internal Appeal.
+An Internal Appeal is reviewed as either a Standard/Non-Expedited Internal Appeal or as an Expedited Internal Appeal.
+If a decision on an Appeal is required immediately due to your health needs, an Expedited Appeal may be requested.
+A Member, or a Member's authorized Representative, may request an Expedited External Review at the same time as they are requesting an Expedited Internal Appeal.
 The following outlines the process for each.

 Appeals can be initiated through either written or verbal request.
-A written request may be faxed to 866-270-4489 or mailed to Coordinated Care at:
+A written request may be faxed to 877-644-4602 or mailed to Coordinated Care at: